 Note that breeding animals that are raised specifically for sale to others are not capital assets, and under both current law and SB 1086, their sale prices are not eligible for capital gains treatment.

 Some of the discussion about the effects of SB 1086 on agriculture, and specifically livestock operations, has focused on the fact ranchers can deduct the cost of feed, medicine and other items from their taxes.
-Generally, those items would be deductible against ordinary income for the farmer, but taking such deductions would not affect the tax basis of the animal.
+Generally, those items are deductible against ordinary income for the farmer, but taking such deductions does not affect the tax basis of the animal.
 Only depreciation deductions taken against breeding animals (held for breeding purposes and not for sale to others) affect the animals’ tax basis.
 Further, depreciation deductions can have the effect of changing what portion of an animal’s sale price is treated as recaptured depreciation, but they may not eliminate a capital gain.
 Again, that depends on the tax basis of the animal, the amount of the sale price and how much depreciation must be recaptured before capital gain can be recognized.

 What is the required holding period for assets to get the capital gain exemption?